johngeorge142/Creating-Web-APIs-with-Python-and-Flask/README.md

 ## General Information
 - This project aims to create an API that allows users to not only access a database but find specific resources within the database.
-The test catalog organizes information by ID, matches the books that have the provided ID and appends the list that wil be returned to the user.
+The test catalog organizes information by ID, matches the books that have the provided ID and appends the list that will be returned to the user.
 - Finally we connect our API to our database and store the results from the API into a SQLite3 database.
 When our user requests an entry, our API provides that information from the database by creating and performing an SQL query.